Byndyusoft/byndyusoft-architecture-testing/docs/aac-conventions.md

 ## Typing of relationships

 Using the `Sync` and `Async` tags, relationships are divided into synchronous and asynchronous.
-This will allow the user to quickly understand how the interaction of elements is organized, as well as improve the quality of automated analysis.
+This will allow the user to quickly understand how the interaction of elements is organized, and when architecture implementation validation, the automation will correctly analyze related system elements.
+In addition, the automatic analyzer will be able to calculate the metric of the number of relationships for each type.

 ### Example